 Multi Asset Funds are suitable for investors who want to further diversify their portfolio by adding least one more asset class in their portfolio other than debt and equity.
 These funds are suitable for investors seeking to have gold in their asset allocation.
 You need to have moderately high risk appetite and minimum 5 year investment tenure for these schemes.

-You may like to read
+You may like to read how to choose right mutual funds according to your need

 Conclusion of this part